Did you know that the Python programming language is one of the most in-demand languages in the industry right now?

 - Python is highly in-demand.

-Particularly in the fields of data science, Python is the most requested skill-set.
+Particularly in the fields of data analysis and manipulation, Python is the most requested skill-set.
 As a growing industry, this puts Python on the fast-track to overshadow other languages.
-However, even outside of data science, Python is noted by CodinGame’s survey to be the third most popular language in general, so you can rest assured you’ll be gaining skills others want!
+However, even outside of this subfield, Python is noted by CodinGame’s survey to be the third most popular language in general, so you can rest assured you’ll be gaining skills others want!

 - There are great salary opportunities.